mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 ...
 ```

-**Note**: The covariance matrix is symmetric, so we only need to store the upper triangle (or all pairs).
-The specification shows storing all pairs.
+**Note**:
+- The covariance matrix is calculated and saved as an output table
+- It is also used internally in Step 9 for specific risk calculation
+- The calculation uses optimized window indexing for better performance

 ---

-### STEP 9: Calculate Specific Risk (Variance Table)
+### STEP 9: Calculate Specific Risk

 **Objective**: Calculate specific risk for each stock, which is the portion of total variance not explained by factors.